Charles W. Drescher, MD

 Kristin Anderson, PhD

-Kristin Anderson, PhD, is a Senior Research Associate at the Fred Hutchinson Cancer Center (Fred Hutch) and the University of Washington (UW).
+Kristin Anderson, PhD, is an Assistant Professor at the University of Virginia School of Medicine.
 She received her PhD from the University of Minnesota (UMN) and completed her post-doctoral training with Dr. Philip Greenberg at Fred Hutch/UW.
 Her training as an immunologist and her own cancer journey led her to a research career focused on developing novel immunotherapies for ovarian cancer patients.

 Kristin has extensive committee service experience, including on the American Association for Cancer Research (AACR) Associate Member Council (past-Chair), the Society for Immunotherapy of Cancer (SITC) Early Career Scientist Committee, the UMN Association for Multicultural Scientists (past Chair), the Diversity, Equity and Inclusion Committee for the Immunology Department at UW, and as an Advocate Leader for the Ovarian Cancer Research Alliance.
 She has received numerous awards for her research, including the prestigious Minnesota Medical Foundation Bacaner Research Award, the Keystone Symposia Future of Science Fund Scholarship, an AACR Women in Cancer Research Award, and the SITC 2018 Presidential Award